philschanely/course-scripting/_lessons/06-fitts-dom-traversal.md

 ***Read Duckett, Chapter 7, pp.336--337.*** There's a lot of power packed into the methods covered in this pages.

+### Presentation and Demo

+Watch this presentation and play along in the demo provided in Moodle.
+Use [this handout](/docs/vcd-3650-lesson-6.pdf) to take notes.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/lYWozd2lm8w" frameborder="0" allowfullscreen></iframe>

 ### Commit to Memory

 Know the following DOM Traversal methods and the parameters they allow: